Call4Cloud | MMP-C | Autopilot | Device Preparation

 Looking at a part of that flow and the picture below, the IME will first fetch the attached policies from the Win32App.
 This information contains detection rules and the \“Runas”:0,\ parameter which defines the win32 app as a USER based installation

-As shown above, when the app can’t be discovered in the system context we will end up with the message “False as system”.
-If it failed it will run the same check but this time it will be run in the user context by using the applicationDetectedbyCurrentuser method.
+As shown above, when the app can’t be discovered in the system context, we will end up with the message “False as system.”
+If it fails, it will run the same check, but this time, it will be run in the user context by using the applicationDetectedbyCurrentuser method.

-If the bin file was downloaded successfully it will launch the installation and will rerun the detection part again to determine if the installation was successful.
+If the bin file was downloaded successfully, it will launch the installation and rerun the detection part to determine whether the installation was successful.

-As shown above, it uses the same detection flow as we noticed when we press the install button to initialize the ClickOnce application.
-We will notice that the app has failed detection in the system context but at the same time, it launches the DetectUnderUserContext method to determine if the detection is successful as the current user.
+As shown above, it uses the same detection flow as when we press the install button to initialize the ClickOnce application.
+We will notice that the app has failed detection in the system context, but at the same time, it launches the DetectUnderUserContext method to determine if the detection is successful as the current user.

 The detection rule will check if that Xelion folder exists in the logged-in AppData folder and if that folder is present the win32app will be marked as successfully installed